bit-dna/bitdnablog/_posts/2019-06-01-join-our-affiliates-program.md

 If we accepted you as our partner you will receive Affiliates ID that you need to remember as we do validation when you're refer some customer to us.

-Our commission fee based on percentage and depending of our big is it the project scope we are doing, Mostly our affiliates are receive commission 5% - 10% for one time, but again it's depend on the project condition.
+Our commission fee based on percentage and depending of our big is it the project scope we are doing, Mostly our affiliates are receive commission 5% - 20% for one time, but again it's depend on the project condition for furthermore discussion.

 If you're interested to join our affiliates program, please kindly to fill this form <a href="https://forms.gle/2vQs2ayVU3gJd5q36" target="_blank">affiliates registration</a>